 In no particular order, they are: pain in the hands or feet, overwhelming stress, and improper functioning of organs and glands.

-My own clinical experience has convinced me that aromatherapy and reflexology are perfect partners in combating the stress and discomfort most of the population lives with.
+My own clinical experience has convinced me that Aromatherapy and reflexology are perfect partners in combating the stress and discomfort most of the population lives with.

 Reflexology’s efficacy is exponentially increased when essential oils are carefully matched to the presenting symptoms.
-As part of a treatment protocol for the over 50 pathological and non-pathological imbalances studied in my Therapeutic Hand & Foot Reflexology Professional Certification, I always recommend my students add essential oils to their work.
+As part of a care protocol for the over 50 pathological and non-pathological imbalances studied in my Therapeutic Hand & Foot Reflexology Professional Certification, I always recommend my students add essential oils to their work.

 I’d like to share a few examples of the ways I have easily incorporated aromatherapy into my reflexology practice:

 A young mother hobbled into my office on a cane, one week out of a lower leg cast.
 She had been in a frightening car accident that had, to that point, kept her in recovery for six months already.
 She was experiencing a lot of pain in her foot and knee, as well as a lot of tissue damage in the lower leg from the trauma and resulting surgeries.

 Using shea butter blended with anti-inflammatory and analgesic essential oils, I set about doing Thai reflexology to reduce pain, and restore circulation and range-of-motion to her lower extremity.
 Unresponsiveness to months of allopathic treatment propelled her to ask for help with her painful, inflamed tissue.
 I added a blend of cicatrisant, anti-inflammatory and anti-microbial essential oils to a carrier of red palm and tamanu oils that I carefully applied to her leg, and that she religiously continued at home three times per day.
 It was so gratifying to both of us to see her steady recovery in all areas over the two months we worked together, especially because her condition had not improved at all since her release from hospital.